-The Governance Framework has been in place at the Council for the year ended 31 March 2017, and up to the date of approval of the annual accounts.
+The Governance Framework has been in place at the Council for the year ending 31 March 2018, and up to the date when the annual accounts are approved.

-3. Governance Framework
+3. The Governance Framework

 Developing codes of conduct which define standards of behaviours for members and staff and policies dealing with whistleblowing and conflicts of interest and that these codes and policies are communicated effectively.